Email Capture Best Practices & Tools: Generate Leads That Convert

 3. Personalize where you can

 So you’ve already chosen who to target and when.
 In most cases, these conditions are already guaranteed to bring positive email capture results.
 However, there are always opportunities to take it a step further.
 That’s where personalization comes in.

 Just like with targeting, there’s a variety of ways you can personalize your email capture campaign.
 Let’s look at a client that successfully did this.

 Frank and Oak, a Canadian sustainable clothing company, has used advanced behavioral segmentation strategies in a lead capture campaign to personalize their creative towards men and women.
 This resulted in more than 30,000 leads captured and a soaring submit rate of over 14%.

 Your email capture campaigns can be just as easily personalized based on geolocation to display copy in different languages.
 Or created to recognize user interest patterns and serve different creatives.
-For example, a travel website might personalize the email capture form based on destinations the visitor has browsed.
+For example, a travel website might personalize the email collection form based on destinations the visitor has browsed.

 4. Limit your use of CTAs